joyanta55/kubernetes_c_bazel/README.md

 # Import kubernetes C library as bazel Rule.

-using ```rules_foreign_cc ```from bazel, this repo shows how kubernetes C client library (https://github.com/joyanta55/c) can be compiled and used as C library. https://github.com/joyanta55/c is the forked repo from k8s official C client library, which have BUILD file added to enable bazel import capability.
+using ```rules_foreign_cc ```from bazel, this repo shows how kubernetes C client library (https://github.com/kubernetes-client/c) can be compiled and used as C library.
 ```example``` folder contains bazel rule and sample C code.

 ## How to Run examples.